-Yet CO2 levels 2023 were already over 420+ ppm & rising fast, so there's no true possibility of holding global heating to less than <2.0 C, Let alone under <1.5 degrees C. Hence climate-induced weather whiplash seems forbiddingly looming just ahead.
+Yet CO_2 levels 2023 were already over 420+ ppm & rising fast, so there's no true possibility of holding global heating to less than <2.0 C, Let alone under <1.5 degrees C. Hence climate-induced weather whiplash seems forbiddingly looming just ahead.
 Agricultural crises too and so shortages of food, water/drought - as well ironically as flooding too given hotter air holds more moisture.
 Action is necessary - action that is nowhere fast enough.
 With other ironies: Russia's war in Ukraine stoked new European energy fears, pushed rich Europe to move faster beyond Russian gas - and yet world is burning more coal.
 Talk about renewables, storage, better grid.
 Maybe dreams of a 'Marshall Plan'- yet still it's just dreams.
 Shorter term, LNG is the compromise embraced; one Germany's Greens grimly accepted.
 Yet on ongoing fossil use too, it's all been and continues to be, simply put huge climate opportunity lost.

-Not long ago, the year 2021 was wracked by record heat, drought, storms, floods.
-Yet in just a few decades, maybe sooner, people could look back at that 2021 with its miserable heat, floods, cold, hurricanes, rapidly disappearing sea ice, start of rising seas - as having been part of a far cooler, more stable, far more desirable past.
+Not long ago, 2021 had been wracked by record heat, drought, storms, floods.
+Yet in just a few decades, maybe sooner, people may look back at that 2021 with its miserable heat, flooding, cold, hurricanes, rapidly disappearing sea ice, and rising seas - as having been part of a far cooler, more stable, far more desirable past.
 One that can never be recovered.

-The data have since made clear too there never was a post-Covid hoped-for 'green recovery'.
-Clearly no pandemic green moves away from fossil fuels; CO2 emissions first fell, then they exceeded pre-pandemic by over 5%.
-Got worse in 2021, worse still 2022, 2023.
-On climate we're losing badly.
-Facts so far no cause for optimism.
-Not this decade, nor even century.
+Data have since made clear, too, that there never was post-Covid hoped-for Green recovery.
+Clearly, no post-pandemic green moves away from fossil fuels; CO2 emissions first fell, then exceeded pre-pandemic by over 5%.
+Got worse in 2021, worse still 2022, '23, '24.
+On climate, we're losing badly.
+Facts so far are no cause for optimism.
+Not this decade, nor century.

-2021, then 2022 did flesh out debate over big proposed US climate spending.
-Outlines of that Gordian knot were well-known: 2 legislative bills were in play.
-One was a classic, 'smaller' Infrastructure Bill supported by some conservatives, so Bipartisan.
-However, it would do nothing for climate.
-Less-costly of these 2, yet still was \$1.2 Trillion(!), had clear 'pay-for' revenue sources - relative to past deficit spending/or tax cuts used by both parties.
+2021 then '22 did flesh out the debate over big proposed US climate spending.
+Outlines of a Gordian knot well-known: 2 legislative bills were in play.
+One was of a classic, 'smaller' Infrastructure Bill supported by some conservatives, so Bipartisan.
+However it did near nothing for climate.
+Less-costly of the 2, yet still \$1.2 Trillion(!), had clear 'pay-for' revenue sources - relative to past of big deficit spending/or tax cuts used by both parties.

-Secondly, was an omnibus huge, Build Back Better (BBB) reconciliation bill.
+Second was an omnibus, huge, 'Build Back Better' (BBB) reconciliation bill.
 One-third or \$550 Billion of it for climate/clean energy.
-It needed No votes from conservative party: but could pass but ONLY if voted-for-unanimously by a liberal party.
-At first was a \$3.5 Trillion wish-list of liberal aims, climate-heavy.
-Early text 2021 had Grants (carrots) for utilities to green - and those that didn't, would pay Fees (sticks).
+It needed No votes from conservative party: but could pass but ONLY if voted-for-unanimously by liberal party.
+At first, was a \$3.5 Trillion wish-list of liberal aims, climate-heavy.
+Early text in 2021 had Grants (carrots) for utilities to green those that didn't, would pay Fees (sticks).
 There were many big \$\$ green tax credits too.
-As for incentives, utilities growing clean energy 4%/year in early BBB draft might get \$150 per megawatt/ hour.
-Draft limits were <0.10 tons CO2 per mW/hr - so coal spewing 10x that by utilities not cleaned up, could be hit by fees.
-Nuclear might benefit too as would solar, wind, hydro: each might win as 'zero-carbon' under this initial proposed legislation.
+As for incentives, utilities that grow clean energy 4%/year in early BBB draft, might get \$150 per megawatt/ hour.
+Draft limits were <0.10 tons CO2 per mW/hr - so coal spewing 10x that by utilities not cleaning up, could be hit by fees.
+Nuclear might benefit too, as would solar, wind, hydro: each one might win as 'zero-carbon' under this initial proposed legislation.